 This is a very pretty, scenic ride.
 It begins with a ride through the town of Annecy and then takes you by lovely parks and then along Annecy Lake.
 You can see the Alps mountain range in the distance but the terrain is pretty flat.
 I was pretty impressed by how many designated bike paths there were.
 After taking this ride you’ll want to visit Annecy yourself and do some bike riding.
 Music was by Janelle Moses, Anita Baker, P. Diddy and more.

-16. Draguignan Ride (Provence)-30 minutes
+16. Provence Alpes-Cote d’Azur (also called the Draguignan Ride Provence)-30 minutes

 The route in Provence starts in Draguigan, which is a town west of Cannes.
 You travel through the countryside, and on country roads and pass vineyards and olive trees. .
 It wasn’t my favourite location in Provence to do a ride.
 There are many more scenic areas.
 However, you do travel on a voie verte, a dedicated bicycle path that takes you through a forested area.
-The ride takes you to northeast to Figanières.
+The ride takes you northeast to Figanières.
 Music is by Ultra Naté Michelle, Tina Turner, Cardi B, and The Sugarhill Gang.

 2. What You’ll Hear During Your Ride